SegoleneMartin/PADDLE/README.md

 ```python
 python3 -m src.main --opts dataset mini shots [20] k_eff 5 arch resnet18 method paddle
 ```
+You might also want to directly modify the options in the following config file: config/main_config.yalm

 # Acknowledgements
 Special thanks to the authors of NeurIPS 2020 paper "TIM: Transductive Information Maximization" (TIM) (https://github.com/mboudiaf/TIM) and to the authors of NeurIPS 2021 paper "Realistic evaluation of transductive few-shot learning" (https://github.com/oveilleux/Realistic_Transductive_Few_Shot) for publicly sharing their pre-trained models and their source code from which this repo was inspired from.